-Testing & Maintenance Observation: Action plan # Related issues Is there documentation to indicate the fire protection rating of each fire door in the building There was no certification or documentation to indicate the fire protection rating of each fire door in the building.
-4931F0010 Risk score: 4 Low Related issues Measures to limit fire spread and development Observation: Action plan # Related issues Is the organisation satisfied that compartmentation within the building has been maintained to a reasonable standard, as specified in the Building Regulations 2010?
-The assessor was not able to confirm whether he was satisfied that the compartmentation within the building was maintained to reasonable standard.
-It is understood that a full compartmentation survey will be carried out in the future.
-4931F0012 Risk score: 9 Medium 4931F0021 4931F0022 4931F0014
+Measures to limit fire spread and development Observation: Action plan # Related issues Is the organisation satisfied that compartmentation within the building has been maintained to a reasonable standard, as specified in the Building Regulations 2010?
+The assessor was not able to confirm whether he was satisfied that the compartmentation within the building was maintained to a reasonable standard as a full compartmentation survey is due to be carried out.
+4915F0010 Risk score: 9 Medium 4915F0016 4915F0015 4915F0014 4915F0013